ictnlp/awesome-transformer/README.md

 ##### Steps to reproduce WMT14 English-German result:

 For command arguments meaning, see [OpenNMT-py doc](http://opennmt.net/OpenNMT-py/main.html) or [OpenNMT-py opts.py](https://github.com/OpenNMT/OpenNMT-py/blob/master/onmt/opts.py)

+As you can see, [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf/tree/master/scripts/wmt) also has a replicable instruction, actually we prefer <a href="#t2t">tensor2tensor</a> as a baseline to reproduce paper's result if we have to use TensorFlow since it is original.

 1. Download [corpus preprocessed by OpenNMT](https://s3.amazonaws.com/opennmt-trainingdata/wmt_ende_sp.tar.gz), [sentencepiece model preprocessed by OpenNMT](https://s3.amazonaws.com/opennmt-trainingdata/wmt_ende_sp_model.tar.gz).
 Note that the preprocess procedure includes tokenization, bpe/word-piece operation(here using [sentencepiece](https://github.com/google/sentencepiece) powered by Google which implements word-piece algorithm), see [OpenNMT-tf script](https://github.com/OpenNMT/OpenNMT-tf/blob/master/scripts/wmt/prepare_data.sh) for more details.

 2. Preprocess.
 Make sure you use a sequence length of `100` and `-share_vocab`.
    For example:

     ```shell
     python preprocess.py \